BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 Head back down the hill after the scene and go to the left.

-**Meteor Grunt Kenneth.
-Field: Forest Field**
-- Pignite, Lv.
-24, Serious Nature, IVs: 10
+!battle(["Kenneth", :MeteorGrunt, 0], "Forest Field")

 On this next hill you can obtain a hidden *X Speed*.
 Climbing stairs to the northeast will lead to a hidden *Antidote*.
 We'll get to the cave entrance at the top of this area later, for now, sneak around the building in the bottom left and pick up a hidden *Dark Gem*.
 You can actually enter the felled building to the right, inside you'll find *TM77 Psych Up*.

 !img("rhodo4.png")

 Back outside, head up the ramp to the left and pick up the hidden *Green Shard*.
 Cross the wooden bridge to the left and head up.
-Here you can find a hidden *Salac Berry*, *Paralyze Heal*, and an *Antidote* (that you can only get from the left, for some reason).
+Here you can find a hidden *Salac Berry*, *Paralyze Heal*, and an *Antidote*.
 Head back down the stairs but this time follow the narrow path up and to the right.
 You'll cross a bridge over land here, grab a hidden *Blue Shard* and carefully pick up the *PULSE Readout 5A* without stepping on the shifty 2-by-2 patch of land. *After* you grab the readout, step on the trap.

 This brings us to the Underroot - but we will explore this area fully in a little bit.
 For now, grab the hidden *Exp.
 Candy S* in a rock to the right, jump down the ledge and take the stairs here to return to a familiar part of the jungle.